poseidon/matchbox/Documentation/virtual-hardware.md

 ### libvirt VM

-Create 5 libvirt VM nodes configured to boot from the network.
-The `scripts/libvirt` script will create 5 VM nodes with known hardware attributes, on the `docker0` bridge network.
+Create libvirt VM nodes configured to boot from the network.
+The `scripts/libvirt` script will create four VM nodes with known hardware attributes, on the `docker0` bridge network.

     sudo ./scripts/libvirt
     USAGE: libvirt <command>